AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-asset-status-data.md

 <a id="opIdAssetStatusData_Get Asset Status Range Summary Data"></a>

-View the status summary of an asset.
+Returns status summary of an asset.

 ### Request
 ```text